the-events-calendar/events-gutenberg/readme.md

 * Fix - Make sure `meta` types matches before send into the request for `Tickets` block
 * Fix - Load Going an Not Going values on the RSVP block
 * Fix - Render "Not Going" `<button>` on RSVP block conditionally
+* Fix - Make sure that the event venue selection works

 #### 0.3.0-alpha - 2018-10-05